Robert Douglas (minister): Life

 The Church of Scotland was now unhappily split into two contending sections.
 Old friends who had fought side by side in earlier days became opponents, and there was much bitterness and occasionally misrepresentations, due in some cases to misunderstandings, exaggerated reports or false rumours.
 Of the Resolutioners, Robert Douglas was, by head and shoulders, the acknowledged leader.
 His ministerial supporters included David Dickson, Robert Baillie, and James Wood.
 Among the Protesters the most outstanding ministers were James Guthrie, Samuel Rutherfurd, Andrew Cant, Patrick Gillespie, and John Livingstone; and, of the elders, Wariston and Sir John Cheisly; the two most strenuous fighters being Guthrie and Wariston.

 In January 1651 Douglas officiated at the coronation of Charles II at Scone, preaching a sermon in which he said that it was the king's duty to maintain the established religion of Scotland, and to bring the other religions of the kingdom into conformity with it.
 Douglas was sent prisoner to London by Oliver Cromwell, when he suppressed the Scotch royalists, but was released in 1653.

 In 1654 he was called to London with other eminent ministers to consult with the Protector on the affairs of the Church of Scotland.
 Douglas was now the acknowledged leader of the moderate presbyterians or 'public resolutioners,' and retained the position till the Stuart Restoration, which he largely helped to bring about.
 In 1659 he joined with the other resolutioners in sending James Sharp to London to attend to the interests of the Scottish church, and Wodrow (Sufferings of the Church of Scotland) gives most of the correspondence which took place between them.
 In this year Douglas preached the sermon at the opening of Heriot's Hospital.

 After the Restoration Douglas was offered the bishopric of Edinburgh if he would agree to the introduction of episcopacy into Scotland, but declined the office, and remonstrated with Sharp for accepting the archbishopric of St. Andrews.
-He preached before the Scottish Parliament in Edinburgh in 1661, and 27 June 1662 was removed to the pastorate of Greyfriars Kirk.
-For declining to recognise episcopacy Douglas was deprived of this charge on 1 October 1662.
+He preached before the Scottish Parliament in Edinburgh in 1661, and 27 June 1662 was given the pastorate of Greyfriars Kirk.
+Four months later, he was deprived of this post and told to leave; the reason given was for his ‘declining to recognise episcopacy'.